cpociask00/386_Team_7/README.md

 # Project Sekhmet

-Project Sekhmet is creating a mobile health application
+Project Sekhmet is creating "My Olakino", mobile health application able to store and present health related information including calorie and exercise logs.
+Our app gives recommendations for diet and exercise that fits the users goals.

 ## Getting Started

-This application uses the Flutter plugin for Android Studio.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites